museumofprague/immersive_room_rider/README.md

 ### Pre-render video

 #### Capture NDI / Spout stream
 You can use free [OBS software](https://obsproject.com/) along with [NDI plugin for OBS](https://github.com/DistroAV/DistroAV/releases) to record NDI streams.
 Better yet, OBS also supports the direct Spout capture.
+Unfortunetly, you might be limited by avaliable max resolution inside OBS based on current diplay setting and GPU.

 You can also download [NDI Tools](https://ndi.video/tools/).
 NDI Tools should already include the [NewTek SHQ7 codec]([https://pixera.one/en/](https://www.vizrt.com/support/product-updates/codecs-utilities/newtek-codec-for-windows/)).
 Output NDI stream from your application, use NDI Tools Studio Monitor to save the stream to disk (it will save it in .mov SHQ7 codec).